lkngtn/1hive.org/content/Members of the 1Hive community.md

 However some individuals and organizations have made particularly noteworthy contributions that are worth highlighting more specifically:

 ### [Blossom Labs](https://www.blossom.software/)
-Helped build and launch the [[An overview of the 1Hive DAO protocol|1Hive DAO protocol]], and continues to work on various improvements to [[Gardens interface]] and Conviction.
+Helped build and launch the [[An overview of the 1Hive protocol|1Hive DAO protocol]], and continues to work on various improvements to [[Gardens interface]] and Conviction.
 They also do freelance web3 development work.

 ### Honeyswap Swarm
 an informal working group of individual contributors lead by [paul2](https://forum.1hive.org/t/fluid-proposal-paul2-active-contributor/5525) maintaining and improving [[Honeyswap]].